solita/solita.github.com/_posts/2016-01-08-active-directory-integration-with-episerver.md

 ```
 string cacheKey = "EPiServer:DirectoryServiceFindAll:" + filter + scope.ToString();
 ```
-where *scope* is an enum value.
+Where *scope* is an enum value.
 It uses the query itself as the cache key, which works fine if you have just one AD.
 We had two ADs, which means two providers.
 Since the same queries are issued to both ADs, the results get cached only for the first one.

 My solution was to override GetAllRoles in ActiveDirectoryRoleProvider.